TimoKats/emmer/readme.md

-Self-hosted API for CRUD-ing JSON files on different filesystems (local, S3, azure blob, ...).
+Self-hosted API for CRUD-ing JSON files on different filesystems (local, S3, MinIO, ...).
 Built for data storage in small personal projects, or mocking an API for development.
 Advantages are simplicity, interoperabillity and performance (using the cache system).

 ```console
 foo@bar:~$ go install github.com/TimoKats/emmer@latest